gvwilson/thirdbit/src/fiction/santas/index.md

 she would be happy to give him extra credit for it.
 A vague, "I'll think about it," was apparently not the right answer, but he honestly didn't know what to say.
-The pyramids, the *Dancing Marmot*, Shady Ann's workshop—they already felt like they had happened to someone else.
+The pyramids, the *Dancing Marmot*, the subway santa's workshop—they already felt like they had happened to someone else.

 Besides,
-he had other things to think about, like making sure his parents didn't find out about the odds and ends he smuggled into his bedroom.
+he had other things to think about, like making sure his parents didn't find out about his tools or the odds and ends he smuggled into his bedroom.
 A rusty pair of scissors that he spotted near a bus stop on his way home from school. a ball of string that he slipped into his pocket during science class.
+Some paper—construction paper
-Some paper—not writing paper, but construction paper that had to be folded carefully and then creased twice to make a straight seam, but oh, what a beautiful seam it was—and best of all, a roll of tape with only a little bit of lint stuck to it.
+that had to be folded carefully and then creased twice to make a straight seam, and oh, what a beautiful seam it was—and best of all, a roll of tape with only a little bit of lint stuck to it.
 He couldn't stop himself.